-Sanctions:25
+Sanctions:27

-- Denial of visas for Iranians involved in Iran's nuclear program and for highranking Iranian officials. - A freeze of assets of Iranian officials and institutions; a freeze of Iran's assets abroad; and a ban on some financial transactions. - A ban on sales of advanced technology and of arms to Iran; and a ban on sales to Iran of gasoline and other refined oil products. - An end to support for Iran's application to the WTO.
+- Denial of visas for Iranians involved in Iran's nuclear program and for high-ranking Iranian officials. - A freeze of assets of Iranian officials and institutions; a freeze of Iran's assets abroad; and a ban on some financial transactions.